ADJ189/Session-clock/CONTRIBUTING.md

    "not configured" error and the app falls back to its manual token-paste option, so nothing breaks if you skip this.

-Google's in-app card is the one exception to "one app per deployment, configured by whoever runs it": since it genuinely lets a visitor register and use _their own_ Google Cloud project instead of the site's, its "use your own app" form asks for both a Client ID **and** Client Secret (Google's Web-application client type issues a secret — there's no PKCE-only public-client option that still allows an arbitrary HTTPS redirect URI).
-That secret is sent once, straight through the same stateless proxy function, and otherwise lives only in that visitor's own browser.
-Notion/GitHub/Todoist/Linear don't offer this per-visitor option at all — their in-app forms always target whatever single app this deployment has configured via step 2 above.
+Google's in-app card asks for a Client ID the same way Spotify's does, but it is **not** a "bring your own app" option the way Spotify's is — it only works with the Client ID this deployment already has configured via step 2 above (that field exists for pasting/confirming that ID, e.g. after clearing localStorage).
+Spotify's public PKCE client needs no secret, so the browser can talk to Spotify's token endpoint directly with whatever Client ID a visitor pastes; Google's Web-application client type is confidential (it issues a secret), so a different Client ID would need its own matching secret to complete the exchange.
+An earlier version of this form collected that secret from the visitor and stored it in localStorage to make "bring your own app" work for Google too — CodeQL flagged that as clear-text storage of sensitive data, correctly: unlike a leaked access/refresh token (which only exposes one user's session, and is revocable), a leaked OAuth client secret can impersonate the whole app.
+That field was removed rather than mitigated.
+Notion/GitHub/Todoist/Linear were never affected by this — their in-app forms always targeted the deployment's single configured app already.

 For local dev without Pages Functions running, use `npx wrangler pages dev dist` instead of plain `vite preview` so `/api/*` routes resolve —